nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/setup_en.md

 In doubts here are the locations and their respective requirements:
 #### Start
 (the Beginning category)(default region)
-- "TH > 'Learn' the Launch Codes in the observatory"
+- "'Learn' the Launch Codes in the observatory"
-- "TH > Do the repairs in the Zero-G Cave"
+- "Do the repairs in the Zero-G Cave"
-- "TH > Land the model Ship on the small landing pad target thingy"
+- "Land the model Ship on the small landing pad target thingy"
-#### Early Game
-- "TH > Get in ship for the first time",
+- "Get in ship for the first time"
-  - **Region**: "Space",
   - "place_item_category": [ "Signal" ]
+#### Main Game
+(in the Space Region unless state otherwise)
+##### 1 - Ash Twin
+- "Visit > Get in the Ash Twin Project"
+  - requires: "Teleporter Knowledge"
+  - Allways contain: "**Seen WarpDrive**"
+- "Item > Get in the Ash Twin Project"
+  - requires: "Teleporter Knowledge"
+- "Get to the sun station"
+  - requires: "Teleporter Knowledge"
+##### 1 - Ember Twin
+- "Get in the High Energy Lab",
+  - requires: [ "Signaloscope", "Signal > Distress" ]
+- "Break space time in the lab"
+  - requires: [ "Signaloscope", "Signal > Distress" ]
+- "Visit the Eye Shrine in the Sunless City"
+  - requires: [ "Signaloscope", "Signal > Distress" ]
+- "Visit the Quantum Moon Locator"
+- "Launch the gravity cannon's ship ET"
+- "Talk to Chert"
+  - requires: [ "Signaloscope", "Signal > OW Ventures" ]
+- "Reach the Anglerfish Fossil and read the text left by the Nomai childrens"
+  - requires: [ "Signaloscope", "Signal > Distress", "Scout" ]
+- "Find Escape Pod 2"
+  - requires: [ "Signaloscope", "Signal > Distress" ]
+- "Find the Cave Shard"
+  - **region**: "Quantum Trials"
+- "Ride Cave Quantum shard and 'learn' the second rule of Quantum"
+  - **region**: "Quantum Trials"
+  - requires: "Quantum Rule > entanglement"
+##### 2 - Timber Hearth
-- "TH > Visit the Crater with the Bramble seed",
+- "Visit the Crater with the Bramble seed",
   - **Region**: "Space",
-- "ET > Get in the High Energy Lab"
-  - **Region**: "Space"
-- "ET > Visit the Eye Shrine in the Sunless City",
+- "Moon > Visit Eye Signal Locator"
+- "Visit the Nomai mines and read any Nomain wall"
+- "Play Hide and seek with the kids"
-  - **Region**: "Space",
+  - requires: "Signaloscope"
+- "Moon > Talk to Esker"
+  - requires: [ "Signaloscope", "Signal > OW Ventures" ]
+- "Shoot your Scout in the Bramble seed and see the dead Anglerfish"
+  - requires: [ "Scout", "Scout Photos" ]
-- "ET > Visit the Quantum Moon Locator",
+- "Find the Museum Shard"
-  - **Region**: "Space",
+  - **Region**: "Quantum Trials"
-- "ET > Launch the gravity cannon's ship",
+- "Find the Grove Shard"
-  - **Region**: "Space",
-- "ET > Reach the Anglerfish Fossil and read the text left by the Nomai childrens",
-  - **Region**: "Space",
+  - **Region**: "Quantum Trials"
-  - "requires": "Scout"
+- "Visit the Radio Station and get it's signal"
+  - requires: [ "Signaloscope", "Signal > DeepSpace" ]

+### EVERYTHING UNDER THIS POINT WILL GET UPDATED SOON™

 - "IN > Get in Ruptured Core of the Interlopper",
   - **Region**: "Space"
 - "GD > Get in Orbital Cannon",